thuong2206/Unauthenticated-SQL-Injection-in-Online-Reviewer-System/README.md

 - **Severity:** Critical

 ## 2. Description
-A Critical Unauthenticated SQL Injection vulnerability exists in the "Online Reviewer System v1.0" within the user update logic (btn_functions.php).
+A Critical Unauthenticated SQL Injection vulnerability exists in the "**Online Reviewer System**" within the user update logic (`btn_functions.php`).

 The application directly interpolates multiple unsanitized user inputs into an **UPDATE** SQL statement.
 Every parameter in this request is vulnerable.
 An attacker can exploit this flaw by sending a crafted HTTP POST request entirely unauthenticated—requiring no valid session, no cookies, and no prior access credentials of any kind.

 By injecting SQL comment syntax `(-- -)` into any of the parameters (e.g., password), the attacker can truncate the original `WHERE user_id = '$user_id'` clause that normally relies on session data.
-When the WHERE clause is neutralized, the database applies the UPDATE operation to every single row in the users table.
+When the `WHERE` clause is neutralized, the database applies the **UPDATE** operation to every single row in the users table.
 This allows a complete Mass Account Takeover (Mass ATO).
 The attacker can simultaneously overwrite the usernames, passwords, and privileges of all users in the system—including Administrators—without needing to know or guess any specific user IDs.

 ## 3. Root Cause Analysis